 I think the Democrats don't want border security.

-And when I hear them talking about the fact that walls are immoral and walls don't work, uh, they know they work.
+And when I hear them talking about the fact that walls are immoral and walls don't work, they know they work.

-I watched somebody being interviewed the other day by a very good anchor, and the anchor actually was getting angry and angrier as they try to explain how a wall doesn't really have that much of an impact, and yet thousands of people are on one side of the wall and nobody's on the other side of the wall.
+And the anchor actually was getting angrier and angrier as they tried to explain how a wall doesn't really have that much of an impact.

-So uh that's the way it is.
+So that's the way it is.

 You know, if you look at El Paso, if you look at certain places, but El Paso was one of the most dangerous cities in the whole country.